Solar battery rebate NSW

 Result With no rebate With NSW battery rebate

-The results show the rebate drops the payback time from right on 10 years down to 8.9 years.
-This tips the balance on the system, though the payback is now inside the warranty length of the battery (10 years).
-Of course, the new solar panels, are expected to last 25 years.
+The results show the rebate drops the payback time from right on 8 years down to 6.3 years.
+This more than tips the balance on the system as the payback is well inside the warranty length of the battery (10 years).
+Of course, the battery only makes up half of the system, the new solar panels, are expected to last 25 years.

 Adding the VPP rebate